Fairfax’s top prosecutor says staffing ‘crisis’ will hurt county’s ability to seek justice

 The figures, which would require millions in additional funding, stunned the supervisors on the Public Safety Committee.
 Descano said his office could also make it through the rest of this fiscal year by adding 15 to 20 new positions.
 Trials in the county, delayed by the coronavirus pandemic, are set to begin again in November.

-“The numbers we are dealing with here are unprecedented,” said Jeff C. McKay (D-At Large), the Fairfax County Board of Supervisors chairman.
+“The numbers we are dealing with here are unprecedented,” said the Board of Supervisors’ chairman, Jeff C. McKay (D-At Large).

 Supervisors also said the funding request comes at a time of significant uncertainty about the county’s budget.
 The pandemic, which caused tens of thousands of job losses in the region, has forced Fairfax officials to cut back on services in recent months, making the prospects of a substantial increase in funding for the prosecutor’s office uncertain.